lyyric/CSMI_Notes/M1 S1/Projet 1/fe pre EN.md

 ## 收敛

-After obtaining the solution vector, the function `computeMaxValue` is called to extract the maximum value of \( u \) for that mesh.
+After obtaining the solution vector, the function `computeMaxValue` is called to extract the maximum value of $u$ for that mesh.
 Here’s a detailed explanation of this step:

 1. **Obtaining the Solution Vector**
-   After solving the Poisson equation via `PoissonSolver::solve()`, the function returns a `std::vector<double>` where each entry represents the computed numerical solution \( u \) at a node in the mesh.
+   After solving the Poisson equation via `PoissonSolver::solve()`, the function returns a `std::vector<double>` where each entry represents the computed numerical solution $u$ at a node in the mesh.
 For example, the vector might look like:
    ```cpp
    std::vector<double> solution = { u_0, u_1, u_2, ..., u_N };
    ```

 2. **Purpose of computeMaxValue**
-   The goal of `computeMaxValue` is to traverse the solution vector and determine the maximum value among all \( u \) values.
+   The goal of `computeMaxValue` is to traverse the solution vector and determine the maximum value among all $u$ values.
 This maximum value is used as a simple convergence indicator.
 By comparing these maximum values from different meshes, one can observe whether the solution stabilizes (i.e., converges) as the mesh is refined.

 3. **Using std::max_element**
    Inside `computeMaxValue`, the Standard Template Library (STL) function `std::max_element` is used.
 Here’s how it works step by step: